GaspiCastello/react-challenge-alkemy/README.md

 # Menu app for a restaurant

-This project is part of the challenge to enter in the acceleration program of Alkemy
+This is a React app, part of the front end challenge to enter in the acceleration program of Alkemy

 ## Functionality and scope